How Many Wedges Should I Carry In My Golf Bag?

 Lots of players use the ‘clock face’ drill to dial in their yardages, because this gives you more shots with one club.
 So if you are confident replicating the sort of half and three-quarter swings this method relies on consistently, then you may well benefit from ditching a wedge and carrying an extra fairway wood or hybrid.

-If you go for this method, we’d reccommend opting for a pitching wedge around 48° and a sand wedge around 56°, which will give you a reasonably even gap from your 9-iron, which is usually lofted between 40-42°.
+If you go for this method, we’d recommend opting for a pitching wedge around 48° and a sand wedge around 56°, which will give you a reasonably even gap from your 9-iron, which is usually lofted between 40-42°.
+Obviously, this leaves you with a reasonable gap between 48˚ and 56˚ but if you are confident hitting half shots with your wedge, it will leave you with more options at the other end of your bag.

 Continues below